Offering a Game Master Screen title on DriveThru works a bit differently than with other types of titles.

 How do I prepare my print file?

-The information for card print PDF preparation can be found here.
 Please note these common issues related to GM Screen inserts:

 - Print files for landscape screens should still be rotated to portrait orientation in your print PDF file.
 Your text will end up running up (or down) the screen when you view your Print PDF on screen.